How to Create SOPs Using Video You Already Have

 Step extraction quality

 Look for tools that let you split, merge, reorder, and edit steps after extraction.
-The first AI pass is rarely perfect.
+The first pass is rarely perfect.

 Visual content per step